Has-Needs/docs/Features.md

 - If any discrepancy between recorded hash is discovered, all parties are retroactively excluded from trust.
 New entries begin the trust cycle - forcing social consequences and filter triggers, diminishing match options.
 - Trust factors are merely suggestion because human systems require situational flexibility.

-## 5. Persona Manager as a Verifiable Kernel
+## 5. Persona Manager as a Verifiable Core

-- The Persona Manager is the core, stable, and auditable foundation of the system, analogous to the Linux kernel.
+- The Persona Manager is the core, stable, and auditable foundation of the system.
 - All users run the same verifiable code, ensuring a secure and consistent interaction layer.
-- A discrepancy between chains is not treated as an error but as definitive foolproof of a fraudulent transaction, triggering immediate grey-listing.
+- Any discrepancy between chains is treated as a trust error triggering immediate grey-listing.
-- A discrepancy of data entering and exiting any node, however, is an instant Red List, prompting the next interaction to force a download of the Trust Kernel to restore node function.
+- A discrepancy between data entering and exiting any node, however, is an instant Red List, prompting the next interaction to force a download of a validated Trust Kernel to restore node function.

 ## 8. Communities as Privacy Abstractions